 - Allow to simmer, stirring occasionally until the fruit has cooked through and is soft enough to crush with the back of the spoon.

-- Remove from the heat and allow to cool.
+- Remove from the heat and leave to cool.

-- Once cool, puree the fruit using a blender and then push through a sieve into a bowl or jug to remove any seeds.
+- Push the puree through a sieve into a bowl or jug to remove any seeds and fibrous bits.
 This will take some perseverance as you want to get as much puree through as possible